josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 That might look funky or intimidating, but honestly, it hasn't been an issue in my experience.
 If anything, it's kind of helpful; one of my more petty gripes with the Glove80 is that it doesn't include homing keys.
 (You can buy them, but not printed; they're just blank, which is a bummer.)
 On other boards, I rely on homing keys to make sure my fingers are in the proper position without looking, but here, thanks to those individually scooped finger trenches, if you're off the mark, you'll probably realize it right away.

-Anyway, all that to say: so far I've been very pleased with the feel and ergonomics, though I haven't done much to customize tenting or tilting yet.
+Anyway, all that to say: so far I've been very pleased with the feel and ergonomics, though I haven't customized tenting or tilting _too_ far just yet.

 Speaking of that, though: the Glove80 has five adjustable feet on the bottom of each side.
 Each individual foot can be adjusted by tightening or loosening the screw to create the desired angle.
 (The sixth foot, on the outer middle, is not adjustable, as it doesn't really need to be.)